Award applications

 Closing date for applications

-Applications for The Genetics Society of AustralAsia MJD White Medal, the Ross Crozier Medal, the Alan Wilton Award, the D.G Catcheside Prize, the the Spencer Smith-White Travel Award and the the Philip Batterham Conference Prize are currently open.
+Applications for the MJD White Medal, Ross Crozier Medal, Alan Wilton Award, Impact Award, DG Catcheside Prize, Spencer Smith-White Conference Award and Philip Batterham Conference Award are due by 11:59pm (AEST) 28th February 2026.

-Applications for the Summer Internship for INdigenous peoples in Genomics (SING) Alumni GSA Conference Prize and the GSA Undergraduate Student Conference Awards will open in early 2025.
+Applications for the Summer Internship for INdigenous peoples in Genomics (SING) Alumni GSA Conference Award are due by 11:59pm (AEST) 7th April 2026.

 How to apply